justincarter/docker-workbench/README.md

     $ docker-compose up

-When the application finishes starting up you be able to browse to the app using the URL above, and output similar to below will appear in the console;
+When the application finishes starting up you will be able to browse to the app using the URL above, and output similar to below will appear in the console;

     myapp_1 | lucee-server-root:/opt/lucee/server/lucee-server
     myapp_1 | ===================================================================